AzureAD/microsoft-authentication-library-for-go/apps/design/logPraposal.md

 // CallbackFunc defines the signature for callback functions
-// we can only have one string to support azure sdk type CallbackFunc func(level, message string, fields ...any)
+// we can only have one string to support azure sdk type CallbackFunc func(level, message string)

 // Logger struct for Go versions <= 1.20.
 type Logger struct {